SushmaS1999/data-dump/README.md

-hp@hp-HP-Z420-Workstation:~/Videos/data-dump$ atom .
+Initalize the packages required for the project:

+> npm i

+Run the project

-hp@hp-HP-Z420-Workstation:~/Videos/data-dump$ bash first.sh
+> bash first.sh

 enter the dc name
 ANP
 enter the collection name